Monogramm/erpnext_ocr/CONTRIBUTING.md

 Here are a few rules to follow in order to ease code reviews and discussions before maintainers accept and merge your work.

-You MUST follow the [The Best of the Best Practices (BOBP) Guide for Python](https://gist.github.com/sloria/7001839).
+You MUST follow the [Best of the Best Practices (BOBP) Guide for Python](https://gist.github.com/sloria/7001839).
 If you don't know about any of them, you should really read the recommendations.

 You SHOULD write tests.